─────────

 Tangent Space

 Normal maps can be tangent-space or object-space.
-World-space is basically the same as object-space, except it requires the model to remain in its original orientation, neither rotating nor deforming, so it’s almost never used.
+World-space is basically the same as object-space, except it requires the model to remain in its original orientation, neither rotating nor deforming, so it’s rarely ever used.
 Always use tangent space for the normal map, however object space normal maps can be useful as a utility mask for texturing.
 The object space Normals maps are easily spotted, they look like orange normal maps.

 Handedness